Does Stanford’s 5-day TMS protocol work for treatment-resistant depression?

 What the data show:

-A double-blind randomized controlled trial in the American Journal of Psychiatry showed that Stanford Neuromodulation Therapy (SNT) dramatically outperformed standard TMS, compressing traditional 6-week treatment into five intensive days.
+A double-blind randomized controlled trial published in the American Journal of Psychiatry demonstrated that Stanford Neuromodulation Therapy (SNT) dramatically outperformed sham treatment, achieving unprecedented remission rates in treatment-resistant depression within just 5 days.

 Dr. Kumar’s Take